Kelly Rulon: UCLA

 During her senior year, Rulon had 70 goals, totaled a team-high 52 assists and team-leading 42 steals, and recorded seven blocks and 26 earned exclusions, both totals ranking second-highest on the club.
 She scored in 26 matches and posted 16 multi-goal efforts.
 Then she registered a season-high six goals against Loyola Marymount (March 31).
 Another highlight was the five goals she scored twice – versus Santa Clara (Feb.
 24) and UC San Diego (March 16).
 Rulan had six four-goal performances and had netted 19 goals in a four-game span.
-She and her team-mates led UCLA to the school's 100th NCAA National Championship (a new record).
+She and her team-mates led UCLA to the school's record 100th NCAA National Championship.

+Peter J. Cutino Award

 In 2007, Rulon was named winner of the Peter J. Cutino Award, which is given to the college Player-of-the-Year in water polo.
 She joined other UCLA Bruins, Coralie Simmons (2001), Natalie Golda (2005), and Courtney Mathewson (2008), as the school's four UCLA female Peter J. Cutino Award winners, all coached by Adam Krikorian.